pivotal/docs-tap/learning-center/workshop-content/workshop-config.md

   Where:

-  - `YOUR-GITHUB-URL-FOR-LAB-MARKDOWN-SAMPLE` is the Git repository URL for `lab-markdown-sample`.
-For example, `https://github.com/eduk8s/lab-markdown-sample`.
+  - `YOUR-GIT-URL-FOR-LAB-MARKDOWN-SAMPLE` is the Git repository URL for `lab-markdown-sample`.
+For example, `{YOUR-GIT-REPO-URL}/lab-markdown-sample`.

 In this sample, a custom workshop image bundles the workshop content into its own container image.
 The `content.image` setting specifies this.
 To instead download workshop content from a GitHub repository at runtime, use: